Emily Donelson

-Emily Tennessee Donelson (June 1, 1807 – December 19, 1836) was the acting First Lady of the United States from 1829 to 1834 during the presidency of Andrew Jackson.
-She was the niece of Jackson's wife, Rachel Donelson Jackson, who had died weeks before her husband's presidential inauguration.
+Emily Tennessee Donelson (June 1, 1807 – December 19, 1836) was the acting first lady of the United States from 1829 to 1834 during the presidency of her uncle Andrew Jackson.
+She was the daughter of the brother of Jackson's wife.
+Jackson's wife, Rachel Donelson Jackson, died weeks before her husband's presidential inauguration.

 Donelson grew up among the Donelson and Jackson families in Tennessee, marrying her first cousin Andrew Jackson Donelson.
 The Donelsons worked for their uncle as his career in politics progressed and he attained the presidency.
 They moved into the White House with President Jackson, where Donelson served as the White House hostess.
 She was successful in the role despite her lack of formal training in etiquette, and she was well received by Washington society.
 The Petticoat affair caused a split between the Donelsons and the president, and Donelson returned home for much of 1830 and 1831.
 She eventually returned to the White House, but she grew sick, returning home and dying of tuberculosis at the age of 29.
+Donelson was the first First Lady born after the Declaration of Independence and the first born in the 19th century.

-Early life
+Early life (1807–1828)

 Childhood

-Emily Tennessee Donelson was born on June 1, 1807 in Donelson, Tennessee to Mary Purnell and John Donelson, the brother of Rachel Donelson Jackson, the wife of future President Andrew Jackson.
-She was their 13th child.
-She first attended a log house school in Nashville.
+Emily Tennessee Donelson was born on June 1, 1807, in Donelson, Tennessee, as the 13th child of Mary Purnell (1763–1848) and John Donelson (1755–1830), the brother of Rachel Donelson Jackson, the wife of future President Andrew Jackson.
+As a child, she attended a log house school in Nashville.
 While she was a young girl, she was close to her first cousin and future husband Andrew Jackson Donelson, and he developed a romantic interest in her in 1816 while he escorted her home from school.

 Donelson's early life was spent in rural Tennessee, and she had little exposure to politics or urban social life.
 Her childhood was instead defined by the military events of the 1810s.
 The men in her family fought in the War of 1812, and her uncle Andrew Jackson became a prominent general.
 At the age of eight when the Battle of New Orleans took place, she was aware of the danger her family was placed in by the war.
 Donelson began attending the Nashville Female Academy at the age of 13.
 Here she received an education above that of most American women at the time.
-She was eventually pulled out of the school because of her poor health and spent her time living at The Hermitage with her aunt.
+She was eventually pulled out of the school because of her poor health and spent her time living at the Hermitage with her aunt.